From Clinic to Home: Using the 30s STS Test to Monitor Patient Progress

 Age and Gender-Specific Normative Data

-Understanding 30 second sit to stand norms is essential for proper interpretation of test results.
+Understanding 30-second sit-to-stand norms is essential for proper interpretation of test results.
 Performance expectations vary significantly by age and gender, reflecting natural changes in muscle strength and function across the lifespan.

 Clinical Interpretation: Scores falling in the "below average" category indicate potential functional limitations and elevated fall risk.
 These individuals may benefit from targeted strength training interventions and closer monitoring.
 Average scores suggest adequate functional capacity for age, while above-average performance indicates superior lower extremity function.